This is the first in a series focused on how to build a L&D team for the modern age.

 This will evolve

-As I said from the get go, this is just how I would build a team right now in 2020.
+As I said from the get-go, this is just how I would build a team today.

 Of course, you might have different requirements and these roles are interchangeable with your needs.
 The above will continue to evolve as the world changes and the dynamics of the workplace with it.
 So, don’t take what I’ve shared as set in stone.
 I’m sure a year from now my recommendation will look different too.